asteven/local-zfs-provisioner/README.md

 ```

 ### Definition

 `nodeDatasetMap` is the place where the user can customize where to store the data on each node.
 1. If a node is not listed in the `nodeDatasetMap` map, and Kubernetes wants to create volume on it, the dataset specified in `DEFAULT_PATH_FOR_NON_LISTED_NODES` will be used for provisioning.
 2. If a node is listed in the `nodeDatasetMap` map, the specified `dataset` will be used for provisioning.

 ### Rules

 The configuration must obey following rules:
 1. `config.json` must be a valid json file.
 2. A dataset name can not start with `/`.
 3. No duplicate node allowed.

 ### Reloading

-The provisioner supports automatic reloading of configuration.
+The provisioner supports automatic configuration reloading.
 Users can change the configuration using `kubectl apply` or `kubectl edit` with config map `local-zfs-provisioner-config`.

 When the provisioner detects configuration changes, it will try to load the new configuration.